finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

 # **deleteInstrumentProperties**
 > DeleteInstrumentPropertiesResponse deleteInstrumentProperties(identifierType, identifier, requestBody, effectiveAt, scope)

-[EXPERIMENTAL] DeleteInstrumentProperties: Delete instrument properties
+[EARLY ACCESS] DeleteInstrumentProperties: Delete instrument properties

 Delete one or more properties from a particular instrument.
 If the properties are time-variant then an effective datetime from which  to delete properties must be specified.
 If the properties are perpetual then it is invalid to specify an effective datetime for deletion.